ucldc/nuxeo_spreadsheet/README.md

 * Activate your python environment.
 In this example, we're activating a python environment named "venv": `activate venv`
 * Go to nuxeo_spreadsheet\csv2dict in your home directory, e.g.: `cd C:\Users\yourname\nuxeo_spreadsheet\csv2dict`
 * Run the command.
 In this example, the DATAFILE is the location of a tab-delimited file (named "tab-delimited-metadata.txt") that's on our Desktop. `python meta_from_csv.py --datafile https://docs.google.com/spreadsheets/d/12345`

      **IMPORTANT** If the sheet you want to ingest is not the first sheet in the spreadsheet you will need to run the command differently. `python meta_from_csv.py --datafile https://docs.google.com/spreadsheets/d/12345 --sheet 'Sheet Name'`

      If there are not spaces in the sheet name (i.e. SheetName), there does not need to be quotes.
-However if the sheet has spaces in the name (i.e. Sheet Name), quotes need to enclose the name when running.
+However if the sheet has spaces in the name (i.e. Sheet Name), quotes need to enclose the name when running the script.

 # `mets_example`